About Arajilla Retreat on Lord Howe Island

 Arajilla Retreat is perfectly positioned on the northern sheltered end of the Island’s lagoon, nestled in a forest of ancient Banyan Trees and Kentia Palms – just behind Old Settlement Beach, where the turtles come down to swim.

-Meandering pathways lead you through gardens of Kentia Palms and Banyan Trees to luxurious accommodations, to the guest lounge, to an Ayurvedic Day Spa, to the renowned restaurant and the beach, all the while surrounded by the Island’s wondrous beauty.
+Meandering pathways lead you through gardens of Kentia Palms and Banyan Trees to luxurious accommodations, to the guest lounge, to the Day Spa, to the renowned restaurant and the beach, all the while surrounded by the Island’s wondrous beauty.

 Explore the stunning landscapes and wildlife of an Island so beautiful it has World Heritage protection and where visitor numbers are limited to a maximum of 400 at any one time.